Zearin/textmate_wiki/Hidden-Settings.md

 ## Disabling Clipboard History

 When you relaunch TextMate, it remembers the clipboard history from your last session.
-This is stored in its user defaults.
+This is stored in `~/Library/Application Support/TextMate/ClipboardHistory.db`.

 If you dislike this (for example, if you often copy & paste passwords), you can disable this feature: